So, You Want to Move to Italy

 Actually, you probably don’t, and here’s why.

-Depending on the day (sometimes the hour), Italian life ranges from blissful to amusing to isolating to areyoufuckingserious?
+Depending on the day (sometimes the hour), Italian life ranges from blissful to amusing to areyoufuckingserious?
 When you live here for reals, you have to take it all.
 That can be sit-down-on-your-Italian-tile-floor-and-cry hard for immigrants and expats.
-Italians can be pushed to the limit too, though they’re typically better equipped to handle it than non-natives since they grew up here.
-In fact, alarming numbers of young people have exited the country in the last decade, which has left Italy with a “brain drain” that’s actually somewhat of a crisis.
+Italians are typically better equipped to handle it than non-natives since they grew up here, but they can be pushed to the limit too…alarming numbers of younger people have exited the country in the last decade, so Italy has a “brain drain” crisis going on.

 Who I Am

-You may be wondering who am I to tell you whether you should move to Italy or not.
+You may be wondering who am I to give you (unsolicited!) advice on whether to move to Italy or not.
 The answer: someone who’s done—and is doing—it.
-Albeit not how I envisioned or as smoothly as I would have preferred, which is partially why I’m writing this.
+Not how I envisioned or as smoothly as I would have preferred, which is partially why I’m writing this, but I’m still here.
 For me, it took three years from deciding to move to Florence to doing it.
-The story literally (pun intended) ended up being a not-yet-published bestseller called “Eight Couches to Italy” that’s the pragmatic antithesis to the above.
+The story literally (pun intended) ended up being a not-yet-published bestseller called “Eight Couches to Italy” that’s the pragmatic antithesis to UtTS.
 (Don’t get me started on “Eat, Pray, Love.”)

 Everything I did was focused on Missione: Italia.
 It felt like it took forever to get here.
 I’ve since learned that’s a remarkably short timeframe.
 I have yet to meet anyone who’s done it in less time, but it’s theoretically possible.
 Looking back at how each agonizing delay, setback, or failure was essential to thriving as an Italiana (or at least not losing my shit), I don’t think I’d want to expedite the character-building process.
 It’s required to survive la dolce vita.